-The Adult Career Center's Live Tutor service is open from noon to midnight, seven days a week, and offers one-on-one, online assistance in English and en Español.
+The Career Center's Live Tutor service is open from noon to midnight, seven days a week, and offers one-on-one, online assistance in English and en Español.
 Available topics for assistance are Resume Help, GED Preparation, Citizenship, and Back to School.
 Users can also upload a document, such as a resume, for review and proofreading by a tutor.
 In addition, the Skills Center is open 24/7 and offers thousands of sample resumes and cover letters, worksheets, tutorials, study guides, practice tests, and more.

 Career Center is available on iOS.

 Career Transitions is a complete, self-paced application that walks job seekers through the entire process of assessing strengths and interests, exploring different career paths, compiling a resume, and searching job listings.
 Using Career Transitions can improve your chances of landing a job.

 Whether you're changing careers or choosing a career for the first time, get an inside look at today's most exciting jobs.
 You will find a description, job duties, salary range, employment prospects, education and training requirements, tips for getting the job, and more.

 LearningExpress Library provides interactive online practice tests and a tutorial course series designed to help users succeed on academic and licensing tests.
 It offers immediate scoring, complete answer explanations, and an individualized analysis of results.
 Registration by the user is required to allow the software to record the progress of the user and to allow the user to stop a particular test or lesson and continue at a later time.